mattparlsow/tictactoe/README.md

 React Material UI 5 Tic Tac Toe game.
 Features a single player mode and 2 player mode.
 This application was created using webpack 5.

-### Live demo

-Live demo can be viewed here https://tictactoereact.azurewebsites.net

 ### `npm install`

 Before running the application locally you must install the dependencies first, via 'npm install'.
 This command must be run from within the project folder.
+All the dependencies are listed in the package.json file.

 ### `npm start`